magnusmorton/openharmonyASPLOS/README.md

 3. Define a new class `Square` that is a subclass of `Rectangle`

 ## Exercise 3: Functional programming
 Take a look at `expr.cj` in the `exercise03` directory.
-We have a simple expression language represented with an ADT and an evaluator function `eval`.
+We have a simple expression language represented with an algebraic data type (ADT) and an evaluator function `eval`.

 ### Tasks
 1. Complete the defintion of `eval` so that it evaluates the